Asylum

 Omladinskih brigada 1, Novi Beograd.

-Here is the link to google maps: goo.gl/maps/Xmqq41minQukS9bc8
+Here is the location on the Google maps: goo.gl/maps/Xmqq41minQukS9bc8

-If the police continues to refuse to allow you to seek asylum, you can contact one of the organization which provides free legal aid to asylum seekers.
+If the police refuses to allow you to seek asylum, you can contact one of the organization which provides free legal aid to asylum seekers.
 You can find the list of these organizations here: https://www.unhcr.org/rs/en/free-legal-aid

-Illegal entry (without visa and passport) and illegal stay in Serbia are misdemeanor acts and you can be detained or jailed because of it.
+Have in mind that illegal entry (without visa and passport) and illegal stay in Serbia are misdemeanor acts and you can be detained or jailed because of it.
 Applying for asylum and being in asylum procedure is the only way how you can legalize your status in Serbia.
+This is why it is important that you are registered for asylum as soon as possible after entering the country.

 Registration is first step in asylum procedure and it is done in the police station.
 During the registration, police officer will take your personal information, your picture and fingerprints.